rppicomidi/usb_midi_host/README.md

 example code have only been tested on a RP2040 in a Raspberry Pi Pico board.

+# Arduino Support
+I was able to get this library to work on a Raspberry Pi Pico board using the the Arduino IDE by copying it to my local `libraries` directory.
+See the [EXAMPLES/Arduino](#arduino) section below for more info.

 # ACKNOWLEDGEMENTS
 This driver code is based on code that rppicomidi submitted to TinyUSB as pull request #1219.
 The pull request was never merged and got stale.